Utility-Scale Battery Storage

 Total System Cost ($/kW) = Battery Pack Cost ($/kWh) × Storage Duration (hr) + BOS Cost ($/kW)

-Future Projections: Future projections are based on the same literature review data that informs (Cole et al., 2021) , which generally used the median of published cost estimates to develop a Moderate Technology Cost Scenario and the minimum values to develop an Advanced Technology Cost Scenario.
-However, as the battery pack cost is anticipated to fall more quickly than the other cost components (which is similar to the recent history of PV system costs), the battery pack cost reduction is taken from (Bloomberg New Energy Finance (BNEF), 2019b) and (Frith, 2020) and reduced more quickly.
-This tends to make the longer-duration batteries (e.g., 10 hours ) decrease more quickly while short duration (e.g., 2 hours) decrease less quickly into the future.
+Future Projections: Future projections are based on the same literature review data that inform (Cole et al., 2021) , which generally used the median of published cost estimates to develop a Moderate Technology Cost Scenario and the minimum values to develop an Advanced Technology Cost Scenario.
+However, as the battery pack cost is anticipated to fall more quickly than the other cost components (which is similar to the recent history of PV system costs), the battery pack cost reduction is taken from (BNEF, 2019b) and (Frith, 2020) and is reduced more quickly.
+This tends to make the longer-duration batteries (e.g., 10 hours ) decrease more quickly while shorter-duration batteries (e.g., 2 hours) decrease less quickly into the future.
 All durations trend toward a common trajectory as battery pack costs decrease into the future.

 Operation and Maintenance (O&M) Costs

-Base Year: (Cole et al., 2021) assume no variable O&M (VOM) cost.
+Base Year: (Cole et al., 2021) assume no variable O&M (VOM) costs.
 All operating costs are instead represented using fixed O&M (FOM) costs.
-They include augmentation costs needed to keep the battery system operating at rated capacity for its lifetime.
-In the 2020 ATB, FOM is defined as the value needed to compensate for degradation to enable the battery system to have a constant capacity throughout its life.
-According to the literature review (Cole et al., 2021) , FOM costs are estimated at 2.5% of the capital costs in dollars per kilowatt.
+The fixed O&M costs include battery replacement costs, based on assumed battery degradation rates that drive the need for 20% capacity augmentations after 10 and 20 years to return the system to its nameplate capacity (Ramasamy et al., 2021).
+The augmentations assume that 20% of the cells are replaced in each augmentation, with costs for battery cells and bidirectional inverters dropping 40% in the next 20 years.
+In the 2022 ATB, FOM is defined as the value needed to compensate for degradation to enable the battery system to have a constant capacity throughout its life.
+According to the literature review (Cole et al., 2021), FOM costs are estimated at 2.5% of the capital costs in dollars per kilowatt.
+Items included in O&M are shown in the table below.

-Future Years: In the 2021 ATB, the FOM costs and VOM costs remain constant at the values listed above for all scenarios.
+Future Years: In the 2022 ATB, the FOM costs and the VOM costs remain constant at the values listed above for all scenarios.

 The cost and performance of the battery systems are based on an assumption of approximately one cycle per day.
 Therefore, a 4-hour device has an expected capacity factor of 16.7% (4/24 = 0.167), and a 2-hour device has an expected capacity factor of 8.3% (2/24 = 0.083).
 Degradation is a function of this usage rate of the model and systems might need to be replaced at some point during the analysis period.
-We use the capacity factor for a 4-hour device as the default value for ATB.
+We use the capacity factor for a 4-hour device as the default value for ATB due to anticipation that 4-hour durations are more typical in the utility-scale market.

 Round-trip efficiency is the ratio of useful energy output to useful energy input.
-(Mongird et al., 2020) identified 86% as a representative round-trip efficiency, and the 2021 ATB adopts this value.
+(Mongird et al., 2020) identified 86% as a representative round-trip efficiency, and the 2022 ATB adopts this value.
+In the same report, testing showed 83-87%, literature range of 77-98%, and a projected increase to 88% in 2030.

 The following references are specific to this page; for all references in this ATB, see References.